ayushnix/microblog/content/2022-05-16-html-twitter-mastodon-posts.md

 mastodon toot although I'm not sure if that's possible because of the context limitations of Tera templating engine.

 EDIT: After receiving a suggestion on Mastodon, I updated the toot generation code to mention the name of the mastodon instance as well.
+The URL that the date in the toot points to has been updated to point to the actual instance rather than the instance I'm copying links from.

 [1]: https://github.com/ayushnix/microblog/blob/master/twoot